SoftGuar/Gateway_API/readme.md

 ## Way 1: Running the Gateway API locally
 Once the infrastructure is up and running, you can start the Gateway API without building the entire Docker image.
 To do this:

+1. Set up your .env file

-Start the Gateway API locally using:
+2. Start the Gateway API locally using:

 ```sh
 npm run start